RuleWorld/bionetgen/bng2/README_FIRST.txt

 "export BNGPATH=<bngpath>", where <bngpath> is the root directory of BNG.

 --
-Last modified 13 December 2014 for release 2.2.6-testing
+Last modified 4 May 2017 for release 2.3